 Most email campaign programs such as Campaign Monitor, MailChimp and Active Campaign have built in testing which makes this quite easy to set-up so I encourage you to give it a try!

 How do I extend the campaign beyond email?

 A popular tactic is to create campaigns that span the homepage of the website, email blasts and social media.
 The great part is once you have one set of graphics designed and approved, it’s easy and quick to roll that into alternative sizes.
 It creates consistency across the brand channels while also refreshing the old graphics.

 Can you help me with the design?

-I thought you’d never ask!
-I can work with you on email marketing in a few ways:
+We thought you’d never ask!
+We can work with you on email marketing in a few ways:

 1. Brainstorming ideas and working with you to build a email marketing calendar

 2. Designing templates for an in-house designer to follow